Vintage & Antique Trophy Repairs

-If you ever have to ship a trophy with this type of athletic figures, dissassemble it completely, and protect each figure in either bubble wrap or better yet, a small box.
+If you ever have to ship a trophy with this type of athletic figures, disassemble it completely, and protect each figure in either bubble wrap or better yet, a small box.

-Vintage Athletic Trophies are very vulnerable to breaking.
+Vintage Athletic Trophies are very vulnerable to breaking at the ankles.
 The figures are usually either lead or pot metal making them very heavy, yet the metal is not strong and very brittle.
 This wrestler trophy and the football player trophy both broke their legs at the ankles.
-After the repair I paint the metal to match the worn vintage plating.
+After the repair I painted the repair to match the worn vintage plating.
 The repair is completely invisible.

 Athletic Runner Trophy Broken and Repaired